-Location: at the valley of Jingxi Mountain Area, 90 km far form Beijing city-center, Beijing Municipality.
+Location: at the valley of Jingxi Mountain Area, 90km from Beijing downtown

 How to get there:

-Bus: No.929 (Pingguoyuan Metro Station, get off at Zhaitang Station (more than 2 hours drive), best way is to take it before 07:00 a.m. for the station is very crowded on weekends and during vacations); No.326 (Pingguoyuan Station) or No.336 (Zhanlan Road Station) then get off at Hetan bus stop, and change for a mini-bus direct to Chuandixia village.
+Bus: No.929 (Pingguoyuan Metro Station, get off at Zhaitang Station (more than 2 hours drive), best way is to take it before 07:00 a.m. for the station is very crowded on weekends and during vacations); No.326 (Pingguoyuan Station) or No.336 (Zhanlan Road Station) then get off at Hetan bus stop, and change for a mini-bus direct to Cuandixia Village.

 Taxi: taking you to the village directly.